Holder Takes Six As England Slump In First Test - UrduPoint

 Holder Takes Six As England Slump In First Test

-When bad light forced an early close, West Indies were 57-1, a deficit of 147 runs.
+When bad light forced an early close, West Indies had lost just the one wicket to be 57-1, a deficit of 147 runs.

 Kraigg Brathwaite was 20 not out and Shai Hope three not out.